ciestupinan/weight-for-weight/README.md

 All numbers in the list are positive numbers and the list can be empty.

 Notes
-it may happen that the input string have leading, trailing whitespaces and more than a unique whitespace between two consecutive numbers
+It may happen that the input string have leading, trailing whitespaces and more than a unique whitespace between two consecutive numbers.
-Don't modify the input